cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 and humans are great at learning from examples.

 By convention, docstring examples are written as if entered at a Python prompt.
-Here is an example (pun intended) from the documentation of `wikipedia.random_page`:
+Below is an example (pun intended) from the documentation of `wikipedia.random_page`:

 ```python
 # src/hypermodern_python/wikipedia.py